RealEthanPlayzDev/Meteorium/README.md

 # Meteorium
-A Discord bot developed by RadiatedExodus (ItzEthanPlayz_YT/RealEthanPlayzDev) as a side (and personal) project, written in Javascript using Node.js and Discord.js, also being used as a way for me to learn Javascript.
+A Discord bot developed by RadiatedExodus (RealEthanPlayzDev) as a side (and personal) project, written in Javascript using Node.js and Discord.js, also being used as a way for me to learn JavaScript and TypeScript.

+Since the ts rewrite, some of the source might ressemble [PojavBot](https://github.com/PojavLauncherTeam/PojavBot) as I took some references from there.

 ## UNSTABLE - THIS IS A FULL REWRITE
 This branch is a full rewrite, not all features have been implemented!